Jean Ribault: Legacy

-The monument to Ribault, erected in 1924 (and not the original one that he created) has been moved several times, and is now in the Fort Caroline National Memorial.
-It also appears on a postage stamp, Scott catalog number 616, printed in 1924.
-It is part of a series of three celebrating the 300th anniversary of the arrival of the Huguenot-Walloon people, as well as a commemorative half dollar, although their main settlement was in New York.
+A replica of the stone column brought from France by Ribault (based on an engraving by Jacques Le Moyne De Morgues) was erected in 1924 by the Florida Chapters of the Daughters of the American Revolution to honor and memorialize the Huguenots who colonized Florida.
+It has been moved several times and is now in the Fort Caroline National Memorial.
+It appears on a postage stamp, Scott catalog number 616, printed in 1924 — one in a series of three celebrating the 300th anniversary of the arrival of the Huguenots and Walloons to North America.

 In 2018 the shipwreck of Ribault's flagship, La Trinité, was located off of the coast of Cape Canaveral, Florida.

 Several places and institutions in Jacksonville are named for Ribault, including Jean Ribault Middle School and Jean Ribault High School; the Ribault Club on Fort George Island; a tributary of the Trout River, the Ribault River; several neighborhood streets near the river; and the Mayport Ferry Service boat, the Jean Ribault.
 In Beaufort and adjacent Port Royal, SC, Ribaut (spelled without the l) Road is a major thoroughfare; as a segment of US 21 it passes near the Charlesfort site.
 Ribault was featured in the "Conquest of the Southeast" episode (2005) of The History Channel's documentary miniseries Conquest of America and in the "Secrets of Spanish Florida" episode (2017) of the PBS/WNET program, Secrets of the Dead.